What Is the CCSP? Your Guide to Becoming Certified in Cloud Security

 Preparing for the CCSP exam

 The CCSP is a knowledge-based exam with a clear outline of six domains to cover.
 While experience is an excellent teacher, it’s often a good idea to set aside extra time to prepare for the exam.
-There’s more than one right way to prepare depending on your learning style and other obligations.
-Here are a few options:
+You can prepare in several ways depending on your learning style and other obligations.
+Discover a few options:

 • Exam prep course: Several companies offer training for the CCSP.
 While you’ll have to figure in the extra cost, a course could be helpful for those who do well with a more structured learning environment.